Go Ad-Free

 logoThe People's Perspective on Medicine

 Sleep is precious, but it can be elusive.
-Many Americans are chronically sleep-deprived, and the problem may be even worse for adolescents.
-They still need more sleep than adults, but their daily sleep-wake cycle shifts to become later.
+Many Americans are chronically sleep-deprived, and the problem seems even worse for adolescents.
+They still need more sleep than adults, but their daily sleep-wake cycle shifts to a later pattern.
 As a result, many young people have a hard time falling asleep in the evening.
 Frequently high school schedules require them to rise early.
 Is there something better than sleeping pills for sleep-deprived teenagers?

 What Could Be Better Than Sleeping Pills?